6 Sex Positions to Try When You Have Endometriosis

 Endometrial implants usually form in this area and pulling and stretching on that tissue can cause pain.
 Women with endometriosis have found ways to work around this, namely positions where deep thrusts or penetration are limited to keep any pain to a minimum.

 Some women feel pain during sex because of vaginal dryness or lack of lubrication.
-If you have endometriosis, adding lube to your sex life can make all the difference.
+If you have endometriosis, adding lube to your sex life can make all the difference (it can also help with fertility).
 Vaginal dryness may be caused by hormonal treatments taken to reduce symptoms of endometriosis, or as the result of other procedures such as the removal of the ovaries.
 Any reduction in circulating estrogen levels can lead to vaginal dryness and therefore discomfort during sex.

 Emotional pain and fatigue

 Physical symptoms aren’t the only cause of pain during intercourse and there may be many psychological implications as well.
 From sexual and physical trauma to anxiety about intimacy, there is an emotional component to sex and if sex is painful or difficult, you likely won’t look forward to it.
 Add on the emotional pain and fatigue from dealing with endometriosis, and it’s only natural that this would affect your sex life.

 Ready for some good news?
 Many women who experience pain during intercourse have found relief with experimenting with different sex positions.

 Specifically, sex positions to reduce pelvic pain tend to have gentler angles and put less pressure on the ovaries and uterus, thereby causing less pain.

 A classic for a reason, the reverse cowgirl position is a variation of the cowgirl position (another classic).
 The person receiving penetration sits atop their partner but instead of facing forward, like in cowgirl position, they face backwards or towards their partner’s feet.